top of page

 Q: I have lots of pets and would love a portrait of all of them together.
 Can you do that?

-I am happy to review your options and provide a quote after seeing the reference photo you would like to use.
+Yes!
+I am open to accepting commissions with multiple subjects in the larger sizes starting at 18x24.
+My site offers an option for 2 pets as an 18x24 portrait.
+For more than two subjects, I am happy to review your options and provide a customized quote after seeing the reference photos you would like to use.
 Please don’t hesitate to ask, I want to work with you!

-Q: I don’t have a good reference photo with all of my pets together.
+Q: I have multiple pets of different species that may look odd in a portrait together.
 What else can I do?

--You can frame each single portrait separately in complementary style frames to hang side by side in a wall collage.
+I suggest creating a portrait of each pet individually in complementary style frames to hang side by side in a gallery wall presentation.

 Handling of your pastel painting and framing